*Originally Posted July 11, 2016. Updated May 27, 2020*

 You’ve heard the old saying: “Don’t open an email from someone you don’t know.”
-You know that your employees understand how to spot a phishing scam with illegitimate hyperlinks or suspicious attachments with odd file extensions.
+You assume that your employees understand how to spot a phishing scam with illegitimate hyperlinks or suspicious attachments with odd file extensions.
 But what if they receive an email that appears to come from your financial adviser, your business’ trusted vendor, or even you?
 The Federal Investigation Bureau (FBI) has anticipated an uptick in BEC scams during the coronavirus pandemic.
 Since the beginning of the crisis, businesses are seeing 80% of scam emails are using COVID-19 messages.

 Business email compromise (BEC) has become increasingly popular amongst cybercriminals seeking money and personal information from businesses.
 Scammers target businesses that utilize wire transfers, as well as companies that rely on foreign suppliers and third-party vendors or customers.
 Impersonating these existing and trusted business relationships is what makes BEC almost impossible to detect and difficult to manage after-the-fact.